 Vail’s Sunbird Park, known as Nest Park by the local kids, was named one of the world’s coolest parks by Travel + Leisure.
 Located in Lionshead, it features rope bridges, slides, a climbing wall and a spray park keep the kids moving and entertained.

 In Vail Village, Pirate Ship Park is another favorite.
 The centerpiece is a large pirate ship with several levels with stairs up to an eagle’s nest at the top.
 From rowboats on the ground below to passageways through the ship above, this structure inspires all kinds of imaginary play.
 The swings and river access are bonuses.

 4. Take a Horseback Ride

-Coming from someone who was horse crazy as a kid, horseback riding is a special way to take in the Colorado mountain views and local flora and fauna.
+Coming from someone who was horse crazy as a kid, horseback riding is a special way to take in the mountain views and local flora and fauna on a Vail Colorado summer vacation.
 What an experience to ride atop beautiful, gentle animals with entertaining knowledgeable wranglers guiding you through the mountains.
 My daughter, one of her friends and I enjoyed a ride this summer at Beaver Creek Stables.
 At times we felt as though we were in the middle of nowhere.
 But then we’d come around a bend to take in miles of beautiful mountain vistas and ski runs.

-Horseback riding is one of the things to do in Vail Colorado in the summer that might even be better in fall.
-The Aspen trees turn gold, the dust settles and the air has a hint of crispness.
+Horseback riding is one of the things to do in summer but possible even better in fall.
+The aspen trees turn gold, the dust settles and the air has a hint of crispness.
 It is the perfect time to enjoy a family horseback ride.